kaihendry/dabase.com/content/blog/_index.md

-> https://dabase.com/blog/ is intended to be hold blogs of a more technical nature.
+> https://dabase.com/blog/ is intended to hold blogs of a more technical nature.
-> For more blog posts from Kai Hendry, please follow <https://natalian.org/>.
+> For more blog posts from [Kai Hendry](https://hendry.iki.fi/), please follow <https://natalian.org/>.
-> Enjoy and please do [get in touch](https://hendry.iki.fi/).
+> Enjoy and do please email me.